 Paul Routledge – founder & CEO of LRS

 When Paul said that he did not mean only private landlords, what would be the point in private landlords taking the trouble to ensure that their tenants were fully referenced when other landlords do not?
-It is only when local authorities, Housing Associations and Charities join private landlords and letting agents and work together with us that a clear message will go out to all tenants
+It is only when local authorities, Housing Associations and Charities join private landlords and letting agents and work together with us that a clear message will go out to all tenants.

-Yes that is harsh but the fact is that if we continue to pass bad tenants from one tenure to another it will never end and communities will continue to suffer from the behaviour of the minority who have no respect for others.
+The fact is that if we continue to pass bad tenants from one tenure to another it will never end and communities will continue to suffer from the behaviour of the minority who have no respect for others.

 Comments are disabled.